duncangrubbs/disrupted-continuum-website/README.md

 # disrupted-continuum-website
-A website for the band Disrupted Continuum
+A website for the band, Disrupted Continuum